debiday/divercity_image_search/readme.md

   <h3 align="center">Divercity</h3>

   <p align="center">
-    This project creates an image map of people that can be found in each city.
+    This project allows you to curate photos of people that can be found in each city.
     <br />
     <br />
     <br />